SaniyaAbushakimova/Predicting-Life-Satisfaction-Rate-with-Multiple-Linear-Regression/README.md

 ## Project_1 content
-Purpose: explore the relationshit between Life Satisfaction and GDP per capita, answer **Did the life satisfaction of people living in European countries in 2017 depend on the country's GPD?**
+Purpose: answer the question *Did the life satisfaction of people living in European countries in 2017 depend on the country's GPD?*

-## Content
+Used Regression Analysis tools:
+- Calculating correlation coefficient;
+- Checking assumptions about the data (normality, linearity, independence);
+- Hypothesis testing.
+Content:
-- `Project_1/Project_1_markdown.pdf` - Report (AAAI format) that contains description and results of the work done.
+- `Project_1/Project_1_markdown.pdf` - a report on main findings and the whole analysis process.
-- `Project_1/Project_1_solution.Rmd` - Jupyther Notebook with Data exploration, training procedures and experiments.